rototrash/scripts/README.md

 # simple-automation-scripts
-Real simple scripts to automate some of my simple tasks cuz I'm lazy to do it everytime I break my linux install :)
+####Real simple scripts to automate some of my simple tasks cuz I'm lazy to do it everytime I break my linux install :)

-## 1. Copy Bluetooth Pairing Info File from Manjaro to Arcolinux and EndeavourOS.
+## 1. Copy Bluetooth Pairing Info File from Manjaro to Arcolinux and EndeavourOS via `db-bt-pair.sh`

 ### Usage